boldbi/bold-bi-docs/docs/working-with-dashboards/share-dashboards/collaboration.md

 > **NOTE:**  An email setting is not necessary for collaboration.
 If email settings are not configured, then email notification will not be sent.

 ## Related links
-Blog Post - <a href="https://www.boldbi.com/blog/collaborate-with-business-dashboards-online-using-bold-bi" target="_blank">https://www.boldbi.com/blog/collaborate-with-business-dashboards-online-using-bold-bi</a>
+Blog Post - <a href="https://www.boldbi.com/blog/collaborate-with-business-dashboards-online-using-bold-bi" target="_blank">Collaborate with Business Dashboards Online Using Bold BI</a>